-A community dance party curated hosted every 2nd Friday and servin hip hop in a and incredibly mixed space for all LGBTQIAA people and their crew.
+A community dance party curated and hosted every 2nd Friday and serving hip hop in an incredibly mixed space for all LGBTQIA people and their crew.

-Portland’s biggest drag evetn taking place montly at various venues around the city.
-The team at Club Kai Kai believe in nothing more than the expression of living life in the moment.
-This isn’t a planned out sequence of events; this is not a drag show.
+Portland’s biggest drag event takes place monthly at various venues around the city.
+The team at Club Kai Kai believes in nothing more than the expression of living life at the moment.
+This isn’t a planned-out sequence of events; this is not a drag show.

 An inclusive monthly party with quality dance music and a luxe appeal.
 Each event kicks off with a Social Hour / Meet and Greet so you can catch up with old friends and meet some new ones.
-From 9 til 2 there are DJs and dancing, so let the music set you free on the dance floor!
+From 9 til 2, there are DJs and dancing, so let the music set you free on the dance floor!

-A fabulous gay dance series created in 2007 due to a callout in the local queer community for unity and a place where all our sisters, brothers, others and allies felt safe, welcomed and loved.
-Their concerns are earth liberation, animal liberation, queer liberation, womens liberation, trans liberation, indigenous peoples’ liberation and searching the dumpsters for more trash!
+A fabulous gay dance series was created in 2007 due to a callout in the local queer community for unity and a place where all our sisters, brothers, others and allies felt safe, welcomed and loved.
+Their concerns are earth liberation, animal liberation, queer liberation, women’s liberation, trans liberation, indigenous peoples’ liberation and searching the dumpsters for more trash!

 Started in San Francisco in 2006, Bearracuda is the largest attended bear dance party and most prolific gay dance event in the U.S. They now have events in 60 cities across the world, including parties in San Francisco, Seattle, NYC, London, Austin, Atlanta, and Sydney.

-A monthly dance is open to women & Trans* community of Portland.
-Walk into and feel the rush of fun and friendly energy as you smile and ten people smile back to you.
-The staff will have you feeling at home among the diverse mix of fun-loving people of all stripes, colors, and creeds approximately 30-55.
+A monthly dance is open to the women & Trans* community of Portland.
+Walk in and feel the rush of fun and friendly energy as you smile and ten people smile back at you.
+The staff will have you feeling at home among the diverse mix of fun-loving people of all stripes, colors, and creeds, approximately 30-55.

 Other Gay-Popular Portland Nightlife Spots

-While you sip fresh-made signature cocktails, craft beer, or local wine, you can enjoy the truly unique atomic Northwest atmosphere, custom made works of art, great music, delicious snacks, and a huge patio.
+While you sip fresh-made signature cocktails, craft beer, or local wine, you can enjoy the truly unique atomic Northwest atmosphere, custom-made works of art, great music, delicious snacks, and a huge patio.
 And you can rest easy knowing you are in the care of the friendliest and hardest working staff in the entire city.

 They make their own house bitters, syrups, shrubs, and liquor infusions and are actively involved in fundraising and supporting local talent.
 The venue is intimate and hosts weekly live music and an open mic night event.

 Use our gay map of Portland at the end of this article to decide which is closest to you.
 If cruising for men in Portland’s gay bars and clubs is a little too indirect, or you just want some steamy action in a sex-positive and safe environment, we promise these are the best cruising spots and gay bathhouses in Portland for you.

-Oregon’s largest private men’s bathhouse built from the ground up in 2003.
-Steam is an exclusive club for men only and a membership is required to enter.
-Inside you’ll find the Northwest’s largest outdoor sun deck, a large Steam Room features amphitheater-style seating, rainfall showers and a large hot tub spa with 70″ big screen.
+Oregon’s largest private men’s bathhouse was built from the ground up in 2003.
+Steam is an exclusive club for men only, and a membership is required to enter.
+Inside you’ll find the Northwest’s largest outdoor sun deck, a large Steam Room features amphitheater-style seating, rainfall showers and a large hot tub spa with a 70″ big screen.